people in front of the Pope House

 History

-As the only African-American house museum in the state of North Carolina, the Pope House offers a glimpse into the life of one of Raleigh’s most intriguing citizens, Dr. Manassa Thomas Pope, who was the only African-American man to run for mayor of a Southern capital in the midst of the Jim Crow Era.
+The Pope House offers a glimpse into the life of one of Raleigh’s most intriguing citizens, Dr. Manassa Thomas Pope.
+Dr. Pope was a graduate of Leonard Medical School and one of the first licensed African-American doctors in North Carolina.
+He was also the only African-American to run for mayor of a Southern capital during the Jim Crow Era.

 Artifacts